Jeepeo/Jbot-Beta/README.md

 - If you need Database Commands, provision a heroku postgres instance.
 - Push you bot along with `config.env` and `userbot.session` with the heroku cli, you need `git add -f` to add both of them.
 - Deploy.
+- Type thses command for it:

+`git add -f userbot.session`
+`git commit -m "Pushing userbot.session"`
+`git push`

+Voila !
+You made it

+- Note may need to config your Git so be in your private repo
+- Go to folder of your repo

 ### Available Commands on readme have been removed due to non-maintainability.
 It follows marie syntax, replace all ! and / with a .